JornWildt/Mason/Documentation/Mason-draft-2.md

 The namespaces object contains a set of namespace objects indexed by their namespace prefix.
 Each namespace object defines the namespace URI using the property `name`.

-Namespaces are used to expand curies in navigational names.
+Namespaces are used to expand curies in control element names.

 The namespace object is not extendable and thus its property names need not be prefixed with '@'.